 More expansion in both partner and program countriesCompassion Deutschland opens in Germany and Compassion establishes programming in Togo.
 Compassion Canada celebrates 50,000 children sponsored.

 The one millionth Compassion child is sponsoredAfter reaching 1,000,000 registered children in 2008, Compassion celebrates 1,000,000 children sponsored in 2009.
 Compassion establishes programming in Sri Lanka.

 Compassion Canada celebrates 50 years of ministryCompassion Canada celebrates 50 years of ministry.
 Compassion Nordic joins the Global Partner Alliance.
 Santiago “Jimmy” Mellado is welcomed as Compassion International’s fifth president, after Wess Stafford’s retirement.

 Compassion exits IndiaAfter 48 years of serving children in India, Compassion makes the difficult decision to stop our work in the country.
 Nearly 147,000 babies, children and young adults registered in our programs are affected.

 Compassion celebrates 2,000,000 registered childrenAfter 35 years of ministry service with Compassion Canada, Barry Slauenwhite announces his intention to retire in 2019.
-In his time as President and CEO, the number of children sponsored by Canadians grew from approximately 10,000 to over 100,000.
 The board of directors names Allison Alley as Compassion Canada’s next President and CEO.
 Compassion International celebrates 2,000,000 children registered in child development centres around the world.

 Allison Alley becomes Compassion Canada’s fourth President and CEOAfter a year of co-leadership with Barry Slauenwhite, Allison Alley assumes the role of Compassion Canada’s fourth President and CEO in October 2019.